Issued: August 15, 2008

 This policy provides guidance on the preservation of records, which should be maintained for legal and operational purposes, and outlines proper record destruction procedures.

-All units of the university are responsible for ensuring appropriate use, retention and destruction of university records by establishing and following record management practices consistent with this policy.
-Retention periods for various categories of records are set forth in Appendix 1 to this policy, which will be updated as necessary.
+All units of the university are responsible for ensuring appropriate use, retention, and destruction of university records by establishing and following record management practices consistent with this policy.
+Retention periods for various categories of records are set forth in the Record Management Appendix referenced in Section 6 of this policy.
 The university is committed to record management in accordance with applicable laws and regulations as well as established best practices, reasonable business judgment, and common sense.
-Management of records must meet legal standards, optimize the use of both electronic and physical space, preserve the university’s history, and ensure that redundant, outdated and useless records are destroyed.
+Management of records must meet legal standards, optimize the use of both electronic and physical space, preserve the university’s history, and ensure that records that no longer derive any business value, or are redundant, or outdated be destroyed.

 Certain departments designated as official repositories are charged with setting record management standards to assure consistent record management throughout the university.
 Other departments must follow these standards.
-The media on which records are stored (for example: paper, various electronic media or film) does not change the length of time they should be retained.
+The media on which records are stored (for example: paper, various electronic media, or film) does not change the length of time they should be retained.
 The protection of security and privacy of information must be integral to both the maintenance and destruction of records.
-Also refer to the Information Security Policy for the types of information requiring enhanced protections.
+For more information, please refer to the Information Security Logging and Monitoring Policy for the types of information requiring enhanced protections.

 University records include all records created and received to support the educational, research and administrative activities of the university.
 They may be paper originals or copies or electronic files.
 Records generated as electronic mail (as e-mail or attachments) should be retained as either paper copies or stored on electronic media with appropriate storage and back-up protocols.
-E-mail is retained on university servers (and many departmental e-mail servers) for no longer than 1 year.
+E-mail is retained on university servers for no longer than sixteen months.